 - On low speed, add the chopped hazelnuts and beat until evenly distributed.67 grams hazelnuts

-Slice and bake the dough
+Slice and bake:

 - Once the dough has chilled, preheat the oven to 325°F/163°C.